Weezer bassist Scott Shriner’s wife arrested on suspicion of attempted murder after being shot by police

 By Alli Rosenbloom, CNN

-(CNN) — Jillian Shriner, an author and the wife of Weezer bassist Scott Shriner, was involved in a situation with police that resulted in her being shot by law enforcement and subsequently arrested on suspicion of attempted murder, according to the Los Angeles Police Department (LAPD).
+(CNN) — Jillian Shriner, an author and the wife of Weezer bassist Scott Shriner, was involved in a situation with police that resulted in her being shot by law enforcement and subsequently arrested on suspicion of attempted murder, according to the Los Angeles Police Department.

-The incident occurred on Tuesday afternoon in the East LA neighborhood of Eagle Rock, where officers attempting to track a suspect of an unrelated hit-and-run were in the rear yard of a residence when they observed a woman in a “neighboring residence” – later identified as Jillian Shriner – “armed with a handgun,” an LAPD news release read.
+The incident occurred on Tuesday afternoon in the East LA neighborhood of Eagle Rock, when officers attempting to track a suspect of an unrelated hit-and-run were in the rear yard of a residence and observed a woman in a “neighboring residence armed with a handgun,” an LAPD news release read.
+The women was later identified as Jillian Shriner.

 “The officers ordered Shriner to drop the handgun numerous times; however, she refused.
 Shriner then pointed the handgun at the officers, and an Officer-Involved Shooting occurred,” the release read.
 “Shriner was struck by gunfire and fled into her residence.
 She later exited and was taken into custody.”